 Dividends from investments in equity instruments are recognised in profit or loss when the right to receive payment is established.
-This applies even if they are paid out of pre-acquisition profits, unless the dividend clearly represents a recovery of part of the cost of an investment.
 In this case, the dividend is recognised in other comprehensive income (OCI) if it relates to an investment measured at fair value through other comprehensive income (FVOCI).

-- Other revenue and income
+Other revenue and income